 I started competitive analysis and found the account screens of the major e-commerce apps weren’t intuitive either.
 During my sketching process, I was exploring different ways to set an address to default, such as moving an address to the top in "Edit" mode to set it default; or showing the "Make Default" and "Delete" button in every extra cell, However, those wouldn’t make the experience intuitive to users.
 So I explored apps in other categories and was inspired by a three dots icon within a circle for more options.

-By simplifying the interface and reducing the visual elements down to a single icon, they will be able to see all actions with one tap.
+By simplifying the interface, the final visual treatment allows users to access all actions with only one tap.